-- The current quarter revenues and operating expenses represents the result of EPCS which was acquired at the end of the previous quarter. - In the two quarters from April to September 2022, the Company focused on progressing and completing the Feasibility Study, preparation work and permitting of the demonstration plant, and the preparation of the final ESIA.
-The Company completed the Feasibility Study in the quarter ended September 2022.
-The number of employees at the Project site has risen continuously in relation to the demonstration plant site preparation and commissioning.
-In the four quarters from January to December 2023, the Company focused on awarding the EPCM contract and initiating Phase 1 with the gap analysis work.
-Expenses in the current quarter have increased due to market studies, consulting and legal fees. - In the most recent three quarters, the Company continued the work related to the preparation and submission of the final ESIA and to the gap analysis performed by Wood on the Project's feasibility study. - In the seven quarters from July 2022 to March 2024, the Company also incurred expenses related to the evaluation of a potential dissolution plant at the Port of Bécancour in Québec, Canada, which would produce high-purity manganese products for the North American EV market.
+- In the most recent two quarters, the Company's revenues and cost of sales represents the results of EPCS which was acquired in the quarter ended December 2023.
+Cost of sales of EPCS were significantly impacted by depreciation of assets revalued at acquisition. - In the quarter ended September 2022, the Company focused on progressing and completing the Feasibility Study, preparation work and permitting of the demonstration plant, and the preparation of the final ESIA.
+The Company completed the Feasibility Study in the quarter. - In the four quarters from January to December 2023, the Company focused on awarding the EPCM contract and initiating Phase 1 with the gap analysis work, as well as on the completion and submission of the ESIA.
+The number of employees at the Project site has risen continuously in relation to the demonstration plant site preparation and commissioning, which was completed in the quarter ended June 30, 2024.
+Expenses in the quarter ended March 31, 2024 increased due to marketing activities, consulting and legal fees. - In the eight quarters from July 2022 to June 2024, the Company also incurred expenses related to the evaluation of a potential dissolution plant at the Port of Bécancour in Québec, Canada, which would produce high-purity manganese products for the North American EV market.